-Field Experience - The practical experiences that are part of the curriculum.
-"Field experience" is a general term and the institution may wish to use a name that is consistent within the institution.
-May be called "practical experience," "internship," or other appropriate title, but must contain practical, hands-on components with actual clients.
+Field experience - The practical, real-world experiences that are a required component of the curriculum.
+"Field experience" is a general term and the institution may wish to use a name that is consistent within the institution; may be called "practical experience," "internship," or other appropriate title.
+Must contain practical, hands-on, experiential components with athletes or clients outside of the academic setting.